 All subsidiaries are 100% owned by the Company, except investment in Alkaloid USA with the equity share of 49%.
 Although the investment of Alkaloid AD Skopje in Alkaloid USA LLC Columbus, Ohio USA is 49%, the Company exercises control.
-During 2013, Alkaloid AD Skopje established a new subsidiary in Turkey, Alkaloid ILAC TLS Istanbul.
 During 2014, Alkaloid AD Skopje established a new subsidiary in Slovenia, ALKA-LAB DOO Ljubljana, Slovenia and a new subsidiary in Macedonia, Alkaloid Bilna apteka DOOEL Skopje.